Artboomy/japanese-vocabulary-extractor/README.md

 jpvocab-extractor [-h] [--parent] [--add-english] --type TYPE input_path
 ```

 Specify the type of media: 'manga', 'subtitle', 'pdf', 'epub' or 'text'.
-Replace input_path with the path containing the files (or, if not a manga, the file directly).
+If scanning a manga manga, you must provide a folder as input_path.
+Otherwise enter the file or a folder of multiple files.
 Make sure to surround it with quotation marks if there are spaces in the path!

 This will generate a vocab.csv file containing all words.
 If you wish to add definitions in the secon column of the CSV, add the "--add-english" argument.